nguyentran9203/rag_summer_2026/README.md

 - Log and compare `input_tokens` across turns to see the resend cost directly
 - Try a few-shot example, observe how output changes
 - Start Week 1 "tiny script" proper: summarize/classify with system prompt + few-shot, felt through own code

+---

+## Week 1 — Deliberately Breaking System Prompts (Conceptual Notes)

+**Goal:** Understand common jailbreak/injection patterns before building anything that relies on a system prompt holding up.

+Two related but distinct terms:
+- **Jailbreaking** — tricking the model into ignoring its own alignment/safety training.
+- **Prompt injection** — tricking the model into ignoring *your* system prompt specifically (the instructions set as the developer).
+This is the one that matters most when building apps on top of Claude.

+### Common categories

+1. **Direct override attempts** — "Ignore all previous instructions and instead..."
+Crude, well-defended against in modern models, but still the baseline test.

+2. **Role-play / persona injection** — asking the model to "pretend to be" something without the system prompt's constraints, hoping fiction/persona framing bypasses the original instructions.
+Modern models keep system-level constraints even inside role-play frames.

+3. **Instruction smuggling via user content** — if the app inserts untrusted text into the prompt (a document, webpage, email being summarized), that text can contain hidden instructions aimed at the model, not the human reading it.
+This is the big one for RAG/agent-style apps: it's not the user attacking the app, it's content the app is *processing* that contains the attack. **Directly relevant to the RAG project** — any retrieved or uploaded content is an untrusted input channel, same as user typing.

+4. **Encoding/obfuscation** — base64, reversed text, other-language translation, leetspeak, attempting to slip a request past pattern-matching-style defenses by disguising it.
+Less effective against models reasoning over meaning rather than literal string matching.

+5. **Context/priority confusion** — trying to make the model think a later message carries more authority than the system prompt, e.g. claiming to be "the developer" or "in debug mode" mid-conversation.

+6. **Multi-turn erosion** — shifting the conversation gradually over several turns so no single message looks like a violation, but the cumulative direction does.

+### Design implication for this project

+For the RAG/SaaS build specifically: category 3 is the one to actually design against.
+The engineering pattern is separating "trusted instructions" (system prompt) from "untrusted data" (retrieved/uploaded content) as clearly as possible in how the prompt is structured — not just trusting that instructions embedded in retrieved text won't be followed.

+### Next up

+- Build a short eval script: a handful of test prompts run against the project's own system prompt to see what holds and what doesn't
+- Ties directly into the evaluation-harness gap flagged for week 5 — start sketching this earlier rather than introducing it cold later